arpitsodani15/Algorithm-Visualizer/README.md

 The Algorithm finds the path which have the minimum cost.

 ![Dijkstra](Dijkstra2.png)
-The minimum cost path is shown in yellow.
+The minimum cost path is shown above in yellow.

 ![Sort](Sort1.png)
 Sorting Algorithms

 ![Sort](Sort2.png)
-This image shows Merge Sort in action.
+This above image shows Merge Sort in action.

 ![Sort](Sort3.png)
 The sorted array.